 The Land of Smiles is a beautiful destination and one of our favourite countries in the world.
 But with over 25 million annual visitors, Thailand is also one of the most visited destinations on the planet and one that has unfortunately suffered tremendously from over-tourism.

-Fortunately, it’s not all bad news for first-time visitors, as opportunities to explore Thailand in a responsible way do exist and eco-conscious travelers can find lots of great things to do in Thailand on their first visit.
+Fortunately, it’s not all bad news for first-time visitors, as opportunities to visit Thailand in a responsible way do exist, and eco-conscious travellers can find lots of great things to do on their first visit.

 Bangkok — Two Days

 Start your 2 weeks in Thailand in the country’s capital, Bangkok.
 While Bangkok is far from being an ecotourism destination, it offers a great introduction to Thai history and culture.

 See The Amazing Architecture

 Begin your Thailand itinerary by visiting the Grand Palace, Wat Pho, and Wat Arun to admire the beautiful architecture and learn about the lives of Thai Kings.

 If you’re a fan of modern architecture, there is plenty to see in Bangkok.
 There’s the pixelated King Power MahaNakhon, the dazzling EmQuartier building, the Naiipa Art Complex, and several more spectacular examples of modern architecture.